-The Inpatient End-of-Life Care / Palliative Care unit provides compassionate and comprehensive care of the terminally ill and their families at a time when treatment aimed at cure and prolongation of life is no longer appropriate.
+At Providence Care Hospital (PCH), our palliative care team strives to provide compassionate and comprehensive care to terminally ill individuals and their family members at a time when treatment aimed to cure and prolong life is no longer appropriate.

 - To assess the total needs of patients and their families so that a holistic program of care is provided in response to their physical, emotional and spiritual needs

 - To provide a supportive and caring environment